deathbeam/maps-of-exile/README.md

 Then it grabs map metadata from spreadsheet (boss info, some misc tags like outdoors, linear etc) and merges the data with map list

-Then it iterates every map and grabs card data from wiki (map cards, boss cards) and also grabs card data from poedb (monster level, connected maps, atlas map position, cards, pantheon, tags).
-It will avoid setting card data on maps that already have card data (e.g coming from wiki)
+Then it iterates every map and grabs extra data from poedb (monster level, connected maps, atlas map position, pantheon, tags)

 This map list with PoeDB, PoeWiki and spreadsheet metadata is also stored to be used in site in .json.